 What Expenses are not Covered by an HSA?

 Publication 502 also has a list of items not covered as well.
-But two of the biggest expenses you may be wondering about are insurance premiums and over-the-counter drugs.
+But one of the biggest expenses you may be wondering about is insurance premiums.
+Generally, you cannot use your HSA to cover insurance premiums.
+There are some exceptions:

 - COBRA premiums